Jacquart08/The_Ultimate_Overlay/README.md

 # UltimateOverlay

+This is the first version of the overlay, I don't work yet at enhencing this part as I am focus now on the implementation of an LLM to the overlay.
+I will come back to it later.

 A lightweight, context-aware overlay application that displays shortcuts, syntax, or functions for the active application or programming language on your screen.
 Designed to be human-friendly, easily maintainable, and user extensible.

 ## How it works ?